Global-Chem/global-chem/paper.md

 To take advantage of this knowledges requires a thin layer data organization that allows for the relevant information and data to be readily accessed.
 To achieve this we begin by forming connections of the most relevant data according to chemicals sub-fields that have been authored by experts in the different fields. `Figure 3` depicts the node Module layout of `Global-Chem`.
 The layout shows an unweighted, arbitrary node hierarchy of the chemical sets included in `Global-Chem` as defined by the experts that introduce the data.
-Each blue dot represents a relevant field and their subsequent tree networks are highlighted by a contrasting colour.
+Each blue circle represents a relevant field and their subsequent tree networks are highlighted by a contrasting colour.

 <p align="center">
   <img width="1000" height="800" src="images/figures/figure_1.png">